What is bounce rate in SEO? How to reduce your bounce rate

 A responsive website design can also contribute to reducing your overall bounce rate, especially from mobile devices.
 With mobile devices being one of the main devices people search for, it is essential that your website looks perfect on them as well.
 If the design is off, or images and other media is not displayed right, people may lose interest and believe your site is untrustworthy and end up leaving for one of your competitors.
 To avoid these issues from the start you can use templates that are responsive, robust and adaptive.

-One final suggestion to increase usability would be to remove pop-ups and any data heavy elements you have on your site.
+Also you can consider removing pop-ups and any data heavy elements you have on your site.
 With faster load times, and less ads and pop-ups to click through, you can reduce your bounce rate.
-A good way to test new features and designs would be to engage in A/B testing.
-By testing and evaluating the data from these tests, you can more confidently make changes to your site to reduce the bounce rate.

 7. Understand where your visitors are coming from

-It also may be a good idea to compare the bounce rate of individual pages and channels (organic, referral, direct, paid, social media).
-By doing this, you can gather information about whether there are issues with your various streams of traffic sources.
-By identifying the source you can dive into it and understand the issues related to those marketing funnels.
+Compare the bounce rate of individual pages and channels (organic, referral, direct, paid, social media), so you can gather information about whether there are issues with your various streams of traffic sources.

 Key takeaways:

-To understand what is a good or bad bounce rate, it is essential to look at your specific industry and see how you compare to other sites.
-If you do see that you need to improve, then take a look at our top 7 ways to improve your low bounce rate.
-By checking Google Analytics, you can identify pages with high bounce rates and optimize them accordingly.
+To understand what is a good or bad bounce rate, it is essential to look at your specific industry and see how you compare to other websites.
+If you see that you need to improve, then take a look at our top seven ways to improve your high bounce rate.

 Leave a Reply